-In the United States, on December 14, 2020, we partnered with Gabriel Science, LLC to market our HOCl-based products in the dental, head and neck markets and launched Endocyn®, a biocompatible root canal irrigant.
+In late 2020 we launched two HOCl-based products in the dental, head and neck markets and launched Endocyn®, a biocompatible root canal irrigant.
+In August 2021, we launched OroGenix Oral Hygiene Rinse.
+In the U.S., we sell our dental products through U.S.-based distributors.

 Internationally, our product Microdacyn60® Oral Care treats mouth and throat infections and thrush.
 Microdacyn60 solution assists in reducing inflammation, pain, soothing cough relief and does not contain any harmful chemicals.
 It does not stain teeth, is non-irritating, non-sensitizing, has no contraindications and is ready for use with no mixing or dilution.
 In New Zealand and Australia, our partner Te Arai BioFarma Ltd. markets our oral product under their label Oracyn® Oral Care.
+Our partner, Dyamed Biotech, expects to launch Oracyn® Oral Care in parts of Asia this year.
+On January 18, 2022, we partnered with Anlicare International to seek regulatory clearances for our dental and oral products in China and Macau.

-Our international nasal care product Sinudox[TM] based on our HOCl technology is a solution intended for nasal irrigation.
+Our international nasal care product SinudoxTM based on our HOCl technology is a solution intended for nasal irrigation.
 Sinudox Hypotonic Nasal Hygiene clears and cleans a blocked nose, stuffy nose and sinuses by ancillary ingredients that may have a local antimicrobial effect.
 Sinudox is sold through Amazon in Europe.
-In New Zealand and Australia, our partner Te Arai markets our nasal product under their label Nasocyn[®] Nasal Care.
+In New Zealand and Australia, our partner Te Arai markets our nasal product under their label Nasocyn® Nasal Care.